nushell/nushell.github.io/book/standard_library.md

 - `use std/log`: The `log <subcommands>` such as `log warning <msg>`
 - `use std/math`: Mathematical constants such as `$math.E`.
 These can also be imported without a prefix using Form #2 below.

-#### 2. Import all submodule commands without a prefix
+#### 2. Import the _contents_ of the module directly

-For certain submodules, you will want the commands from a submodule to be available in the current namespace, so that you _can_ simply access the command by name.
+For certain submodules, you will want the commands from a submodule to be available in the current scope, so that you _can_ simply access the command by name.
 For instance:

 ```nu
 use std/formats *